facebook/docusaurus/website/versioned_docs/version-2.0.0-alpha.64/lifecycle-apis.md

 This function permits to create some global plugin data, that can be read from any page, including the pages created by other plugins, and your theme layout.

-This data become accessible to your client-side/theme code, through the [`useGlobalData`](./docusaurus-core.md#useglobaldata) and [`usePluginData`](./docusaurus-core.md#useplugindatapluginname-string-pluginid-string)
+This data become accessible to your client-side/theme code, through the [`useGlobalData`](./docusaurus-core.md#useglobaldata) and [`usePluginData`](./docusaurus-core.md#useplugindatapluginname-string-pluginid-string).

-One this data is created, you can access it with the global data hooks APIs
+One this data is created, you can access it with the global data hooks APIs.

 :::caution